Symbolic Abstractions of Networked Control Systems: Space Complexity Analysis

-One can easily verify that the size of the symbolic models proposed in \cite{pola4,pola5} is at most: \begin{small}
+One can easily verify that the size of the symbolic models proposed in \cite{pola4,pola5} is at most:

-\end{small}where $K$ is the maximum number of $u$-successors of any state of the symbolic model $S_\params(\Sigma)$ for $u\in[\mathsf{U}]_\mu$.
-Note that with the results proposed in \cite{girard2} one has $K=1$ because $S_\params(\Sigma)$ is a deterministic system, while with the ones proposed in \cite{majid} one has $K\geq1$ because $S_\params(\Sigma)$ is a nondeterministic system and the value of $K$ depends on the functions $\beta$ and $\gamma$ in \eqref{delta_FC}, see \cite{majid} for more details.
-The sizes of the symbolic models provided in this paper are at most: \begin{small}
+where $K$ is the maximum number of $u$-successors of any state of the symbolic model $S_\params(\Sigma)$ for $u\in[\mathsf{U}]_\mu$.
+Note that with the results proposed in \cite{girard2} one has $K=1$ because $S_\params(\Sigma)$ is a deterministic system, while with the ones proposed in \cite{majid} one has $K\geq1$ because $S_\params(\Sigma)$ is a nondeterministic system and the value of $K$ depends on the functions $\beta$ and $\gamma$ in \eqref{delta_FC} -- see \cite{majid} for more details.
+The size of the symbolic models provided in this paper is at most: